-The Department and the Alzheimer's Disease Research Program Grant Advisory Board will consider the scientific merit peer review scores in a manner that eliminates or appropriately manages any conflicts of interest.
+The Department and the Board will consider the scientific merit peer review scores in a manner that eliminates or appropriately manages any conflicts of interest.
 Other programmatic interests, such as the availability of funds, and Program goals and preferences, will be used to form a funding recommendation to the State Surgeon General.